thi-ng/umbrella/packages/hdom/README.md

 again, which then is diffed and applied against the previous tree kept as usual.
 Any number of frames may be skipped this way.

-**Important:** The parent element given is assumed to have NO children at the time when `start()` is called.
+**Important:** Unless the `hydrate` option is enabled, the parent element given is assumed to have NO children at the time when `start()` is called.
 Since hdom does NOT track the real DOM, the resulting changes will result in potentially undefined behavior if the parent element wasn't empty.
+Likewise, if `hydrate` is enabled, it is assumed that an equivalent DOM (minus listeners) already exists (i.e. generated via SSR) when `start()` is called.
+Any other discrepancies between the pre-existing DOM and the hdom trees will cause undefined behavior.

 Returns a function, which when called, immediately cancels the update loop.